Browse Exhibits (5 total)

 Like many suburban communities, Skokie struggled with issues of segregation and discrimination.
 For example, a pamphlet from Skokie’s East Side Property Owners’ Association in 1940 clearly indicates that membership would only be extended to White men over the age of 21.
-While Illinois and thus Skokie did not suffer from the segregation of the Jim Crow era, there were no laws explicitly prohibiting discrimination and segregation either, leaving Skokie’s predominantly White population to decide on an individual basis whether or not Black people were welcome in their neighborhoods and community organizations.
+While Illinois and thus Skokie did not suffer from the segregation of the Jim Crow era, there were no laws in the state explicitly prohibiting discrimination and segregation either, leaving Skokie’s predominantly White population to decide on an individual basis whether or not Black people were welcome in their neighborhoods and community organizations.

-While discrimination and racism had been pervasive in Skokie for decades prior, the need for a Commission that would address interracial relations did not reveal itself until January 31, 1961.
+While discrimination and racism had existed in Skokie for decades prior, the need for a Commission that would directly address interracial relations did not reveal itself until January 31, 1961.
 On that date, Mr. and Mrs. David P. Jones moved into a home on Kildare Avenue in northeastern Skokie; they were the first Black family to ever purchase property in the village.
-Local sentiment towards the Joneses was mixed -- notably, their house was vandalized in April of that year -- and it seemed possible that a wave of “panic selling” could soon take hold as it had in other suburbs which had attracted non-White families, in which the White residents all would attempt to sell their homes simultaneously, causing property values to plummet and furthering segregation.
+Local sentiment towards the Joneses was mixed -- notably, their house was vandalized in April of that year -- and it seemed possible that a wave of “panic selling” could soon take hold as it had in other suburbs that had attracted non-White families, in which the White residents would attempt to sell their homes simultaneously, causing property values to plummet and furthering segregation.

 In response, that same year, the Village of Skokie established the Skokie Human Relations Commission (SHRC).
-The Commission was created to serve two purposes according to its charter, "[t]o encourage understanding and respect between residents of Skokie of various racial, religious and nationality backgrounds and [t]o safeguard the rights of all citizens as defined by our Ordinances, Statutes and Constitution."
+The Commission was created, according to its charter, "[t]o encourage understanding and respect between residents of Skokie of various racial, religious and nationality backgrounds and [t]o safeguard the rights of all citizens as defined by our Ordinances, Statutes and Constitution."